 Pledging Agreements and Forms:

-- Pledge and Security Agreement (letter of credit or insurance policy)
+- Pledge and Security Agreement (Letter of Credit or Insurance Policy) (PDF)

-Pledging banks must pledge securities to one of the following custodians which have executed a Master Custodial Agreement and have been approved by the treasurer of state.
+Pledging banks must pledge securities to one of the following custodians that have executed a Master Custodial Agreement (PDF) and have been approved by the Treasurer of State.
 Pledging banks are responsible for paying for all services provided by the custodian.

 - Bankers Bank - Madison, Wisconsin